 Prior to joining Pinterest, Jasmine worked as Corporate Counsel for 24 Hour Fitness, where she negotiated and drafted commercial agreements, advised on product and strategy, and was Co-Chair of 24 Hour’s internal women’s organization.
 Before moving in-house, Jasmine was an Associate in the SF offices of Kirkland & Ellis LLP, Arnold & Porter LLP (formerly Howard Rice), and Kerr Wagstaffe, practicing complex commercial litigation.
 Jasmine maintained an active pro bono practice and served on each of her firm’s Diversity Committees.

-Jasmine founded The Dincert Movement in 2017, hosting at-home concerts + dinner to raise money for local nonprofits lacking institutional giving channels.
-The initiative has raised tens of thousands of dollars for non-profits that provide direct-services and aims to decentralize philanthropy while engaging the Oakland community through music and food.
+Jasmine founded The Dincert Movement in 2017, hosting at-home concerts + dinners to raise money for local nonprofits lacking institutional giving channels.
+The initiative has raised tens of thousands of dollars for non-profits that provide direct services and aims to decentralize philanthropy while engaging the Oakland community through music and food.
 Jasmine also serves on the Boards of Public Advocates and California ChangeLawyers and was formerly on the boards of the South Asian Bar Association and the Young Women Social Entrepreneurs.
 In the wee morning hours, Jasmine teaches indoor cycling at Ride Oakland and Bhangra Barre at Remedy Barre.

 Jasmine earned a Bachelor of Arts degree with high distinction from the University of Michigan in 2004 and graduated Order of the Coif from UCLA School of Law in 2008.
 She was selected by the SF Business Times as one of 2019's Most Influential Women in Business.